-Income challenges can be overcome by
+Income challenges can be overcome by:

-- Providing better infrastructure, including bridges to enable the flow of products from producers to markets, or irrigation to increase productivity
+- Providing better infrastructure, including bridges to enable the flow of products from producers to markets, or irrigation to increase productivity.

-- Supporting entrepreneurship with seed money for community enterprises
+- Supporting entrepreneurship with seed money for community enterprises.

-- Investing in education
+- Investing in child and adult education.

-- Providing training in and access to technology
+- Providing training in and access to technology.

-Health and sanitation issues can be addressed by
+Health and sanitation issues can be addressed by:

 - Increasing access to clean water